✦ On the radar

 狐虎

-Sangenjaya · izakaya
+Sangenjaya · Izakaya

 Kotora is a Setagaya tuna-specialist izakaya in Ikejiri-Ohashi, 7 minutes from the station.
 Google rating 4.7/296.
 Signature is raw bluefin tuna sashimi platter (¥1,380), tuna-leek skewers, tuna-tail steak.
-Late hours until 4 AM Fri-Sun. ¥5,000-6,000 per person.
+Late hours until 4 AM Fri–Sat. ¥5,000–6,000 per person.
 Reservation recommended.

 As seen on Instagram